 She was partially right: Tinder is not like Grindr or Scruff at all.
 The thrill of these gay apps — at least for me — is meeting people you don’t know.
 Anonymity is fun.
 Tinder, taking a different route, involves your Facebook account and shows you the people with whom you have mutual connections.
 In other words, it does the work of Facebook creeping for you.
 Receiving a message from a stranger (only four mutual friends!) on Facebook feels weird — that’s what Tinder is for.

 I’ve since spoken with a small number of women, including queer women, who use the app, and a smaller number of gay men who use it.
 Overall, it seems Tinder has predominantly taken off in a hetero market, and that seems to be its intention.

-After you download the app, you upload six photos from your Facebook account, but the app only displays your first name.
-It restricts the amount of information people can see while using your Facebook connections.
-The list of people it shows you first are the people you have the most mutual friends with.
+Using Facebook is brilliant if you like knowing, dating, and presumably having sex with friends-of-friends.
+After you download the app, you upload six photos from your Facebook account.
+The app only displays your first name.
+It restricts the information people can see while using your Facebook connections.
+The list of people it shows you first are the people you have the most mutual connections with.

 If your Facebook says you’re interested in women, Tinder shows you women.
 If Facebook says you like men, you see men.
 Frustratingly, Tinder does not explicitly filter gay men from the rest of the hetero masses, so I’m left to precariously message hotties and see how they react.

 The real game-changer with Tinder — the feature other hookup apps could learn from — is giving users the luxury of only communicating with people they’re interested in and who show interest back.
 In doing so, it weeds out all the disinterested parties.
 What a time saver!